 Western Michigan University Graduate College Graduate Education and the Professoriate Fellowship

-- To be eligible for a WMU-GEP Fellowship, applicants must a) possess United States citizenship; b) derive from African-American, Hispanic, or Native American (with tribal affiliation) heritage (proof of ethnicity may be requested); c) secure admission to a doctoral degree program (see #2 below) in a STEM (science, technology, engineering, or mathematics) or SBE (social sciences, behavioral sciences, or economics) area.
+To be eligible for a WMU-GEP Fellowship, applicants must a) possess United States citizenship; b) secure admission to a doctoral degree program (see #2 below) in a STEM (science, technology, engineering, or mathematics) or SBE (social sciences, behavioral sciences, or economics) area.
 In addition, the student should reflect a high level of commitment to the program and a deep interest in pursuing a teaching or corporate/research career in his or her respective discipline.

-- A completed application, containing all requested information and including any required supplemental materials, must be submitted to the Graduate College.
-Deadline for submission for 2019-20 is March 8, 2019.
+A completed application, containing all requested information and including any required supplemental materials, must be submitted to the Graduate College.
 Incomplete applications will not be reviewed (including those submitted without reference letters or with no transcripts on file at the University).

-A WMU-GEP Fellow will receive one academic year (Fall, Spring, Summer I and Summer II) of funding through a stipend equal to a full graduate assistantship at levels commensurate with a standard Graduate assistantship (2018-19 rate $19,124 for stipend to be paid every other week through the 2019-20 academic year).
-Rates may increase for 2019-20.
+A WMU-GEP Fellow will receive one year (Fall, Spring, Summer I and Summer II) of funding.
+The fellowship includes a stipend (see details in the application) plus 24 credit hours of tuition (up to nine credit hours in the fall and spring semesters, and up to three credit hours in each of two summer sessions).
 Your letter of award will constitute a contract for the stipend amount.
 WMU-GEP fellows will receive tuition for program-approved courses up to nine credits each in Fall and Spring sessions and three credits in Summer I and in Summer II sessions for a total of 24 credits per academic year.
-Tuition rates for 2019-20 have been set for Fall, Spring, Summer I and Summer II at $15,637.68 (resident) and $29,569.20 (non-resident).
-Please see Important Note RE Residency Status below.

-Based on certain conditions, the Fellowship could be renewed up to four additional years.
-To maintain the fellowship, the student must a) be in good academic standing (3.00 GPA or above); b) register for at least six credit hours each fall and spring semester and three credit hours each summer I and summer II session; c) receive a positive Annual Review; d) have no incomplete lasting longer than one semester/session; and e) submit an outline for completion of the program, and f) complete an updated course outline and request for renewal each year.
+Based on certain conditions, the Fellowship may be renewed up to four additional years.
+To maintain the fellowship, the student must: a) be in good academic standing (3.00 GPA or above); b) register for at least six credit hours each fall and spring semester and three credit hours each summer I and summer II session; c) receive a positive Annual Review; d) have no incomplete grade lasting longer than one semester/session; e) submit an outline for completion of the program, and, f) complete an updated course outline and request for renewal each year.